 In fact, moving forward it’s more likely that rankings and featured content on SERPs will increasingly reflect what users do on websites more so than anything we do to optimize them for technical SEO.
 That’s because Google’s search results are increasingly factoring in contextual user data that’s only become available to them in recent years, including the device and web browser being used, the physical location from which queries are sent, and even the other content stored on devices sending queries.

-Still, following established best practices for Technical SEO now will help you deliver the most optimized user experience possible today, making your content more accessible to a wider audience of web users and more discoverable to them (and bots) via organic search.
+For now, following established best practices for Technical SEO now will help you deliver the most optimized user experience possible today, making your content more accessible to a wider audience of web users and more discoverable to them (and bots) via organic search.
 Once more people are finding and visiting your website, your technically optimized content will help more of them convert and generate leads that help grow your business.
 And this can improve your rankings even more!

 How can Technical SEO improve organic search traffic for your website?